Research and consulting workflow for Tallyfy

 task

 Build a structured but flexible outline for the conversation.
-Start with easy warmup questions, move to the meat of your research, then wrap with open reflection.
-Plan for 90 minutes max - attention fades after that.
-Include probes and follow-up questions for when responses need digging.
-Time each section so you don not run over.
+Start with easy warm-up questions, move into the real meat of your research, then wrap up with open reflection.
+Keep it to 90 minutes max - people's attention fades after that.
+Include follow-up probes for when you need to dig deeper into a response.
+Time each section so you don't run over.

 5